hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->

-<p>Finally, we will create an embedding matrix where each row index will correspond to the integer value of the words as specified by the `Tokenizer` class.
-The value for each row will be the corresponding Glove representations for the words.</p>
+Finally, we will create an embedding matrix where each row index will correspond to the integer value of the words as specified by the `Tokenizer` class.
+The value for each row will be the corresponding Glove representations for the words.

 <!-- /wp:paragraph -->

 <!-- wp:code -->